ROTBOW/aA_Mock_TakeHomeChallenge/frontend_challenge/ReadMe.md

 We will need two modals, one to create posts:
 <img src="./../assets/images/create_post_modal.png"><br/>
 and another to add new coffees:<br/>
+(Caffine percentage will need to be calculated by us! remember it's the percentage of caffine in 1 oz of that coffee)
 <img src="./../assets/images/create_coffee_modal.png">

-As seen in the first gif, you should be able to sort the post by date asc or desc. both posts and coffee should be able to handle cases where there is enough to fill the page. try to clone the style as closely as possible.
+As seen in the first gif, you should be able to sort the post by date asc or desc. both posts and coffee should be able to handle cases where there is enough data to fill the page. try to clone the style as closely as possible.

 <b>bonus: Did you notice that we created a api call that lets us sort posts